Who knew there were different categories of fun?

 Breaking the Fastest Known Time on the AT would be the crowning achievement in an already spectacular running career.
 But it wouldn’t be easy.

 If you’ve ever been on the AT you know it’s not like that nice path at your local park where you exercise the dog.
 Much of it is smothered in a profusion of roots and rocks.
-The entire state of Pennsylvania has been “lovingly” dubbed “Rocksylvania.”
+The entire state of Pennsylvania, where I’ve walked most of the trail, has been lovingly dubbed “Rocksylvania.”
 Every one of the five million steps he’d take carried with it the risk of trip, fall, or sprain.

 It’s also not flat; total elevation gain/loss is 89 miles.
 If he were climbing Mount Everest, he’d have to do it 16 times.
 Only he wasn’t climbing – he was running.